bluegenes/2022-paper-protein-kmers/manuscript.md

 Metagenomic analyses rely on our ability to make sense of bulk sequencing reads by assigning taxonomic and functional groupings.
 However, the methods and databases used for characterization impact both the extent and accuracy of classification.
-As the scale of genomic sequencing continues to grow, fast and low-memory methods for estimating sequence similarity have become critical for conducting tasks ranging from taxonomic classification to phylogenetic analysis on large-scale datasets [@mash; @kraken2].
+As the scale of genomic sequencing continues to grow, fast and low-memory methods for estimating sequence similarity have become critical for conducting tasks ranging from taxonomic classification to phylogenetic analysis on large-scale datasets [@mash;@kraken2].
 However, many of these methods struggle with classification specificity, with some methods reporting false positive rates as high as 25% on short read metagenomic datasets prior to thresholding [@portik_tax].
 At the same time, classification techniques often can suffer from limited sensitivity when comparing highly polymorphic sequences or classifying organisms from groups underrepresented in reference databases.
 For understudied and diverse habitats such as soil, metagenomic classification methods often only categorize a small fraction of metagenomic data, and even well-studied environments such as the human gut can produce significant uncharacterized metagenome content (CITE).

-As protein sequence is more conserved than the underlying DNA sequence, protein-based comparisons have long been the gold-standard approach across larger evolutionary distances [@blast; @diamond].
+As protein sequence is more conserved than the underlying DNA sequence, protein-based comparisons have long been the gold-standard approach across larger evolutionary distances [@blast;@diamond].
-Protein-based metagenomics taxonomic classification approaches typically have increased sensitivity relative to nucleotide methods [@breit_classif; @mmseqs_tax; @catbat; @meganlr; @kaiju; @mash_screen].
+Protein-based metagenomics taxonomic classification approaches typically have increased sensitivity relative to nucleotide methods [@breit_classif;@mmseqs_tax;@catbat;@meganlr;@kaiju;@mash_screen].
 Whole-proteome relatedness indices such as Amino Acid Identity (AAI) can be used to determine whether uncharacterized sequences belong to known taxonomic groups or represent truly novel sequence.
 As we continue to sequence more of the biosphere, there remains a need for fast and accurate alignment-free sequence comparison tools with protein-level sensitivity.

 Alignment-free methods using k-mers, short sequences of length k, can quickly compare and classify metagenomic datasets particularly when used with subsampling methods such as MinHash [@mash] and FracMinHash [@sourmash_gather].
-While the majority of k-mer methods utilize nucleotide k-mers, amino acid k-mers (k~aa~-mers) have shown some promise for functional screening and annotation [@mash_screen; @kaamer; @ob_orpheum].
+While the majority of k-mer methods utilize nucleotide k-mers, amino acid k-mers (k~aa~-mers) have shown some promise for functional screening and annotation [@mash_screen;@kaamer;@orpheum].
 Here, we show that k~aa~-mer comparisons robustly estimate Average Amino Acid Identity across large evolutionary distances, even while using FracMinHash k-mer subsampling methods.
 We then use FracMinHash k~aa~mer sketches to tackle two classification challenges: taxonomic classification of assembled genomes, and compositional analysis of metagenomes.
 Our results suggest that k~aa~mer sequence analysis can facilitate large-scale assembly-based and assembly-free metagenomic analyses, even when sequenced organisms are only distantly related to organisms available in reference databases.